nf-core/eager/docs/usage.md

    `{R1,R2}` notation to specify read pairs.
 4. If you are running single-end data make sure to specify `--single_end`

-**Important**: The pipeline can't take a list of multiple input files - it takes a 'glob' expression.
+**Important**: The pipeline can't take a list of multiple input files when using the direct input method - it takes a 'glob' expression.
 If your input files are scattered in different paths then we recommend that you generate a directory with symlinked files.
 If running in paired-end mode please make sure that your files are sensibly named so that they can be properly paired.
 See the previous point.

 If the pipeline can't find your files then you will get the following error